GrieferPig/linux_mainline_on_xtc_z6/README.md

 ## Issues

-- Display is not supported: msm8909w "is quite different from other Qualcomm SoCs (MDP3 instead of MDP4/MDP5) and needs a new driver in Linux.
-However, this only applies to devices where the display is connected via DSI" ([Postmarket Wiki](<https://wiki.postmarketos.org/wiki/Qualcomm_Snapdragon_210_(MSM8909)>))
+- Display is not supported: msm8909w "is quite different from other Qualcomm SoCs (MDP3 instead of MDP4/MDP5) and needs a new driver in Linux." - "applies to devices where the display is connected via DSI" ([Postmarket Wiki](<https://wiki.postmarketos.org/wiki/Qualcomm_Snapdragon_210_(MSM8909)>))

 - (More testing needed)